 Family history.
-If you have a family history of prostate, breast, ovarian, or other cancers, make sure you bring this up with your doctor in addition to your BRCA result.
-Your doctor will likely talk to you about the history of cancer in your family when helping you determine appropriate next steps.
+If you have a family history of breast, ovarian, pancreatic, or other cancers, make sure you bring this up with your doctor in addition to your BRCA result.
+Your doctor will likely talk with you about the history of cancer in your family when assessing your risk and helping you determine appropriate next steps.

 Lifestyle factors.
-Although research is ongoing, maintaining a healthy body weight appears to be important for reducing cancer risk.
-And eating a healthy diet and staying physically active are always good ideas for keeping your body healthy overall.
+Although research is ongoing on how much factors like diet and exercise affect risk for cancer in women with BRCA variants, eating a healthy diet and staying physically active are still good ideas for keeping your body healthy overall.

 There are many resources out there that can help people with BRCA variants.
 These resources can be especially valuable if you do not currently have a healthcare provider or a personal doctor.